ZeroDotCMD/SimpleAddon/README.md

 # Install
-SSH into your printer and run the command that matches your probe.
+SSH into your printer and copy and run the command that matches your probe.